Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Haneda Airport is a major international hub close to central Tokyo.
-Terminals 1 and 2 mainly serve domestic flights, while Terminal 3 mainly serves international flights.
-If you have a connection, you may need to move between terminals, so checking the color-coded guidance for the departures level first can help you avoid getting lost.
-Once you reach the departures level, take a photo of your gate number and the cutoff time so you can double-check easily.
+A. Haneda Airport is a major international airport close to central Tokyo.
+Terminals 1 and 2 mainly handle domestic flights, while Terminal 3 is mainly used for international flights.
+Transfers often require moving between terminals, so checking the color-coded signs on the departure floor first can help you avoid getting lost.

-A. As a rough guide, it’s about 30 minutes to Tokyo Station and about 15 minutes to Shinagawa Station.
-Right after arrival, areas near ticket gates can get crowded, so checking your IC card balance first can help you keep moving instead of getting stuck in a line.
-Once you reach the departures level, take a photo of your gate number and the cutoff time so you can double-check easily.
+A. About 30 minutes to Tokyo Station and about 15 minutes to Shinagawa Station is a good guide.
+Right after arrival, the area in front of the ticket gates can get crowded, so checking your IC card balance first helps you keep moving without getting stuck in line.

 Nearby Recommended Spots